 Origin Forme Giratina

 Originally encountered in the Sinnoh Region of Gen IV, Origin forme Giratina is another great counter for Lugia thanks to its movepool including Shadow Ball.
 This Ghost and Dragon type Legendary has been in Raids a couple times now and it shares Candy with Altered forme Giratina, so most players have at least one powered up.
 It takes half damage from Lugia's Water type attack, but double damage from it's Dragon type attack.
 If you are bringing Giratina to this fight, you'll want it to know Shadow Claw and Shadow Ball.

-The Dark and Ice type evolution of Sneasal, Weavile performs well in this Raid and is very common, so most players have at least one or two.
-As a Dark and Ice type, it has no relevant weaknesses and takes quarter damage from Lugia's Psychic type attacks.
+The Sinnoh Stone evolution of Sneasal, Weavile performs well in this Raid and is very common, so most players have at least one or two.
+As a Dark and Ice type, it has no relevant weaknesses and takes reduced damage from Lugia's Psychic type attacks.
 If you are bringing Weavile along, you'll want Snarl for it's Fast Attack and Avalanche for it's Charged Attack.